plone/plone.api/docs/contribute/develop.md

 This saves you lots of time in the long run.
 ```

-## Travis Continuous Integration
+## GitHub Continuous Integration

-On every push to GitHub, [Travis](https://travis-ci.org/plone/plone.api) runs all tests and syntax validation checks and reports build outcome to the `#sprint` IRC channel and the person who committed the last change.
+On every push GitHub runs all tests and syntax validation checks.

-Travis is configured with the `.travis.yml` file located in the root of this package.
+GitHub CI is configured in `.github/workflow` in the root of this package.

 ## Sphinx Documentation